escarre/chatter/README.md

+#ngChatter

 A basic messaging app with angular.js and Firebase.

-Run npm start and head to http://localhost:8000
+To run locally : fork or clone repo, then run npm start and head to http://localhost:8000